 What are the benefits?

 To be effective in any role, you need to be able to think clearly and act powerfully.
-Any effective consultancy process will help the client think more broadly and clearly about a problem or opportunity.
+Effective consultancy will help the client think more broadly and clearly about a problem or opportunity.
 Simply explaining something to another person who is listening will often do this.
-Often the person talking will discover new possibilities and find new energy to act.
+Usually, the person talking will discover new possibilities and find new energy to act.
 They will feel more valuable because someone else has bothered to listen.

-Sometimes someone who is not in your situation can offer a different viewpoint.
-I remember someone from another organisation asking me, “Have you talked to Ron about it?”
-The person in question was a senior manager, and I had made the unconscious, and wrong, decision that I could not talk to him from my “lowly” level.
+Sometimes, someone not in your situation can offer a different viewpoint.
+Someone from another organisation asked me, “Have you talked to Ron?”
+The person in question was a senior manager, and I had made the unconscious and wrong decision that I could not talk to him from my “lowly” level.